Jelmerro/carafe/README.md

 After copying the files, we can already execute rufus using this command:

-`./carafe rufus start -l "C:/rufus.exe"`
+`./carafe rufus start -l "C:/rufus.exe"` or `./carafe rufus start --ask`.

+The command `./carafe rufus start --ask` will ask the user to pick a location to start.

-Or create a link to the exe just like we did for Steam:
+To create a link to the exe just like we did for Steam:

 `./carafe rufus link`